jessicastockdale/OOPidemic/README.md

 ## Installation

-You can install the development version of OOPidemic like so:
+You can install OOPidemic like so:

 ``` r
 install.packages("devtools")